-Step 2: Create relevant onboarding email flow
+Step 2: Create the onboarding email flow

 Once you have your segments ready, it's time to create an onboarding flow for each segment that is relevant and valuable to that specific segment.
-While creating the user onboarding emails, pay close attention to the following elements:
+While creating the onboarding emails, pay close attention to the following elements:

 Email subject line is the most powerful tool in your arsenal to help you get more open, but only if you know how to write it creatively.
 The subject line should create curiosity, grab users' attention in their crowded inbox, and compel them to open the email immediately.

 Here are some tips for writing a compelling onboarding email subject line:

 • Target the user's pain point and offer a solution